fesor/api-blueprint-ast/README.md

 *Work in progress, stay tuned*

-Api Blueprint AST parser for PHP
+Api Blueprint markdown to AST parser.

 ## Roadmap

- - v0.1 - Support 1A4 specification fully
+ - v0.1 - Support 1A7 specification fully
- - v0.2 - Move to 1A7 specification
- - v0.3 - Move to 1A8 specification
+ - v0.2 - Move to 1A8 specification (MSON parsing)
- - v1.0 - Move to 1A9 specification
+ - v0.3 - Move to 1A9 specification

 ## Contribution